Zeryuix/AllEpitaProjects/README.md

 1 month project, we (group of four) had to implement a POSIX shell.

 ## SQL workshop (SQL)
-1 week workshop with sql exercises.
+1 week workshop with SQL exercises.

 ## Java workshop (JAVA)
 1 week workshop with java exercises, one exercises per day, I had to submit the exercise of the day before midnight.

 ## JWS workshop (JAVA)
-1 week workshop, I had to implement a bomberman but only the backend part.
+1 week workshop, I had to implement a multiplayer bomberman but only the backend part.

 ## C++ workshop (C++)
-1 week worshop with c++ exercises and a project rush the last day.
+1 week workshop with c++ exercises and a project rush the last day.
 For the rush, I had to implement a Rubik's Cube and a solver.

 ## Tiger Compiler (C++)
 7 weeks project, we (group of four) had to implement a compiler for the Tiger language.